 Make an Appointment for BASICS

 Any student can schedule a BASICS appointment by calling our office: (302) 831-3457.
-If you are required to attend BASICS, you will receive an e-mail with instructions to schedule online.
-Space is limited, so schedule early to meet your deadline for completion.
+If you are required to attend BASICS, we will continue handling those sessions remotely through the end of the Fall semester due to the continuing threat of the COVID variant.
+The email you receive will be sent from IMPACT Feedback and will include instructions how to access and complete the program remotely.
 Failure to do so will result in additional sanctions and fines if you are referred through Student Conduct.

 Learn More About BASICS